 F03 is not a billable ICD-10-CM diagnosis code and cannot be used to indicate a medical diagnosis.

-ICD-10-CM becomes effective on October 1, 2015, therefore, F03 and all ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.
+On October 1, 2015 ICD-10-CM will replace ICD-9-CM in the United States, therefore, F03 - and all other ICD-10-CM codes - should only be used for training or planning purposes until then.

 A condition in which a person loses the ability to think, remember, learn, make decisions, and solve problems.
 Symptoms may also include personality changes and emotional problems.
 There are many causes of dementia, including alzheimer disease, brain cancer, and brain injury.
 Dementia usually gets worse over time.